elastic/elastic-package/docs/howto/rally_benchmarking.md

 ## Running benchmark with the same corpus against different versions of the package
 If you use both the `use-corpus-at-path` flag and the `package-from-registry` flag multiple times, you can ran benchmark with the same corpus against different versions of the same package, just updating the package version in the relevant flag between executions.
+If you add the `rally-track-output-dir` flag and the `dry-run` flag, you can persist multiple rally tracks with the same corpus for different package versions, using different values for the `rally-track-output-dir` flag.